 CDSCC: The Canberra Deep Space Communication Complex is one of three Deep Space Network stations around the world providing continuous, two-way radio contact with spacecraft exploring our solar system and beyond.

 Arvidson RE, Squyres SW, Bell III JF, Catalano JG, Clark BC, Crumpler LS, de Souza Jr PA, Fairén AG, Farrand WH, Fox VK, Gellert R, Ghosh A, Golombek MP, Grotzinger JP, Guinness EA, Herkenhoff KE, Jolliff BL, Knol AH, Li R, McLennan SM, Ming DW, Mittlefehldt DW, Moore JM, Morris RV, Murchie SL, Parker TJ, Paulsen G, Rice JW, Ruff SW, Smith MD, Wolff MJ.
 2014.
 Ancient Aqueous Environments at Endeavour Crater, Mars .
 Science.
 DOI: 10.1126/science.1248097.

-Communication Manager, Digital Productivity Flagship
+Communications Manager, Digital Productivity and Services Flagship

 · Digital Productivity Flagship